-During a root canal, Dr. Kristina Bunch or Dr. Chris Kleist will gently remove your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
+During a root canal, Dr. Bunch or Dr. Kleist gently remove your tooth’s damaged tissue and nerves, then carefully cleans and seals the tooth to protect it from bacteria.
 The procedure may require more than one visit, depending on the severity of the infection and the type of restoration — typically a filling or a crown — that is needed.

 What Can I Expect My Root Canal Recovery to Be Like?

 You will experience instant pain relief after your root canal treatment.
 During your root canal recovery, chewing on the affected side of the mouth should be avoided until the filling or final restoration is completed.
 Your tooth may be sensitive for a couple of days following the procedures.
 Any discomfort you experience can be easily managed through the use of over-the-counter pain medications such as ibuprofen.
 Your oral health routine should continue as usual and should include brushing, flossing, and rinsing.